 The Company, through its subsidiary SecurityNational Mortgage, has a \$100,000,000 line of credit with Wells Fargo Bank N.A.
-The agreement charges interest at the 1-Month LIBOR rate plus 3% and matures on June 16, 2019.
+The agreement charges interest at the 1-Month LIBOR rate plus 2.1% and matures on June 16, 2020.
 SecurityNational Mortgage is required to maintain an adjusted tangible net worth of \$19,000,000, unrestricted cash of \$10,000,000, indebtedness to adjusted tangible net worth of 12:1, liquidity overhead coverage of 1.75:1, and a quarterly gross profit of at least \$1.

 The Company, through its subsidiary SecurityNational Mortgage, also uses a line of credit with Texas Capital Bank N.A.
 This agreement with the bank allows SecurityNational Mortgage to borrow up to \$100,000,000 for the sole purpose of funding mortgage loans.
 SecurityNational Mortgage is currently approved to borrow \$30,000,000 of the \$100,000,000 available.
 The agreement charges interest at the 1-Month LIBOR rate plus 3% and matures on September 7, 2019.
 The Company is required to maintain an adjusted tangible net worth of \$70,000,000, unrestricted cash of \$15,000,000, and no two consecutive quarters with a net loss.
-The Company is currently seeking to obtain a waiver from Texas Capital Bank as SecurityNational Mortgage did not meet the profitability covenant for the year with a loss at March 31, 2019.
+The Company obtained a waiver from Texas Capital Bank as SecurityNational did not meet the profitability covenant for the year with a loss at June 30, 2019.

 The agreements for both warehouse lines include cross default provisions in that a covenant violation under one agreement constitutes a covenant violation under the other agreement.
-SecurityNational Mortgage has requested but not yet received a waiver from Wells Fargo in regard to its covenant violation with Texas Capital Bank.
-SecurityNational Mortgage anticipates that it will not meet the profitability covenant with Texas Capital Bank at the end of the second quarter of 2019, which will trigger a default with Wells Fargo under the cross default provisions, and will seek new waivers at that time.
+Texas Capital has provided a waiver of the covenant violation, and SecurityNational Mortgage has requested but not yet received a waiver from Wells Fargo in regard to its covenant violation with Texas Capital Bank.
+With the current trend in earnings headed into the third quarter (typically the most profitable for the mortgage business), SecurityNational Mortgage anticipates a possibility that it will meet the profitability covenant with Texas Capital Bank at the end of the third quarter of 2019.
 In the unlikely event the Company is required to repay both warehouse lines, the Company has sufficient cash and borrowing capacity to do so and to continue to fund its origination activities through the other internal funding sources.

 SecurityNational Mortgage believes that it has taken appropriate actions to return to meeting all the covenant requirements of Texas Capital Bank and that it will continue to meet the financial covenant requirements of Wells Fargo.
-As of March 31, 2019, the Company had approximately \$56,112,000 and \$22,060,000 outstanding on the Texas Capital Bank Wells Fargo warehouse lines, respectively.
+As of June 30, 2019, the Company had approximately \$27,232,000 and \$88,091,000 outstanding on the Texas Capital Bank and Wells Fargo warehouse lines, respectively.